thisisyashgarg/dice-roller-webpage/README.md

 # Dicee

 A game based on javascript DOM(Document Object Model) manipulation to create two dice animated game.
-It Creates two dice, with each of its sides having random value and checks if one player has won or its a draw.
+It creates two dice, with each of its sides having random value and checks if one player has won or its a draw.

-## Technology used
+## Tech Stack used
 1. HTML
 2. CSS
 3. JavaScript
-4. Google font family

 ## Code Example